stororokw/stororokw.github.io/content/posts/hello-world.md

 ## Canvas

 Hugo allows you to put HTML elements inside snippets called shortcodes, which avoids having to add raw HTML to markdown files and helps with code reuse.
-The canvas shortcode can be called using the following syntax:
+The canvas shortcode can be called using the following syntax: {{< cite Glassner2024a >}}
 ```go {class="my-class" id="my-codeblock" lineNos=false tabWidth=2}
 {{</* canvas class="class-name" tabindex="0" */>}}
 ```